The Benefits Of A Good Cry: Crying Therapy To Release Emotions

 Crying in therapy is a healing method that supports emotional release through tears.
 This approach helps people work through and let go of emotional pain, which may be helpful for managing mental health challenges.

 The concept of crying therapy has its roots in various cultures and traditions.
 One notable example is Japanese cry therapy.
-In Japan, Hidefumi Yoshida, known as the "tears teacher," leads crying sessions to help people cope with stress and experience more positive mental health.
+In Japan, Hidefumi Yoshida, known as the "tears teacher," leads crying sessions to help people cope with stress and boost their mental health.
 These sessions are often accompanied by sad films or stories that encourage emotional release through tears.

 Reflex tears are a type of tear that our eyes produce in response to irritants, such as dust, smoke, or strong odors.
 Their main purpose is to defend the eyes by flushing out these irritants and keeping the eye surface moist and nourished.